cXyn-h/Discordpy-Dialogs/README.md

-# Discordpy-Dialogs-alpha
+# MultiTalking (placeholder title)
-alpha version to mess around with creating a system to manage interactive dialogs for a discord bot
+Currently on alpha version 3.5.0. !!!THIS IS YOUR WARNING THINGS ARE STILL A BIT ROUGH!!!
+Created to mess around with a system to manage interactive dialogs for a discord bot. <br/>
+This is a cross between a state machine and server tracking sessions for users.
+Loads one copy of state machine as a map of how users can interact with bot, then have a central object tracking where individual instances/users are and their data.
+Designed to be configurable and extensible with all nodes defined through yaml and ability to add custom functions to hook into lifecycle.
+Discord integration is done through these functions. <br/>

 Now on Version 3.5.0, with a big overhaul to how nodes are structured from previous versions.
 Documentation to come soon.

 # Version 2 Documentation